SoundCloud for Developers

 • options (Object):

-• client_id: You application's client id
+• client_id: Your application's client id

 SC.connect(options)

-Initiate the OAuth2 connect flow.
+Initiates the OAuth2 connect flow.

 Parameters: